 So how often should you review it?
 Ideally, every month.
 But I’m a realist and know many business owners can’t make that commitment.
 So aim for every quarter.

-1. Review the last eight months.
-Review all the marketing activities that took place: online, offline, print, newsletters, advertising.
+1. Review all activities from the last quarter.
+Think online, offline, print, newsletters, advertising.
 You get the idea.
 If you have a formal, written plan, simply refer to it and go through each item.
 If you don’t have a formal plan, don’t panic.
 Call up a Word doc and create a month-by-month list.
 Refer to your calendar and business credit card/checking statements to help jog your memory as to what you spent your marketing dollars on.
-(Trust me — it’s worth the effort…and it will be a huge help when you sit down to create next year’s plan.
-Because you WILL be creating one, right?)
 As you review each marketing activity, indicate the results.
 The more specific and scientific, the better.
 For example, if you did a direct mail campaign to 1000 people and got 20 sales, you know you had a two percent conversion rate.
 If you don’t have these details, make an educated guess.

 2. What are the top business-producing marketing activities?
 Which marketing activities produced the most leads?
 Which marketing activities produced the best lead conversions?
 Are the lists the same, different, or is there overlap?
 Note: I define leads as anyone who takes action: the person fills out a form, mails in a reply card, calls you about an offer, etc. I define conversions as leads that turn into paying customers.

 3. What marketing activities did you and your employees enjoy doing the most?
 Do any of those activities match the ones on the top marketing activities list?
 If yes, note those.

 4. What marketing activities did you and your employees hate doing?
 This is not the place to be coy or to think, “Well, we don’t like doing X, but we’ll get better at it.”
 Be honest.
 Do any of those activities match those on the top marketing activities list?
 If yes, make note.